-Fourteen-year-old cellist Jack Gallahan will perform with the Venice Community Orchestra in a concert to benefit the Interfaith Outreach Bag-Lunch Program for the needy at 6:30 p.m. on Wednesday, April 19 at St. Mark’s Episcopal Church in Venice, FL.
+Fourteen-year-old cellist Jack Gallahan performed with the Venice Community Orchestra, conducted by Bob Delfausse, in a concert to benefit the Interfaith Outreach Bag-Lunch Program for the needy at 6:30 PM on Wednesday, April 19, 2017 at St. Mark’s Episcopal Church in Venice, FL.

 In addition to playing cello with the Pine View Orchestra, Gallahan performs with the “Concert Crew,” a group of local students who spread the joy of music by playing concerts at local nursing homes and assisted living facilities.
 When not playing music, he leads a club that 3-D prints prosthetic hands for people in need, based out of the Suncoast Science Center.
 He also captains a local rocket club and participates in numerous mathematics competitions.
 He hopes to study music and mathematics in college.

-The Venice Community Orchestra, led by professional music performers and educators Bob Delfausse and Ann Alton, is comprised of dedicated amateur musicians who enjoy playing classics and pops together for charitable causes.
-They are assisted by professional musicians who have generously donated their talents and time to sit in and perform at the concert including Carla Belosa, Kevin Belosa, Mary Belosa, Lorraine Hogle, Chris Riley, Karolyn Silbaugh and Beverly Whitby, who perform in orchestras in Port Charlotte, Sarasota and Venice.
+The Venice Community Orchestra, led by professional music performers and educators Bob Delfausse and Ann Alton, is comprised of dedicated amateur musicians who enjoy playing classics together for charitable causes.
+They are assisted by professional musicians who have generously donated their talents and time to perform at the concert including Carla Belosa, Kevin Belosa, Mary Belosa, Lorraine Hogle, Chris Riley, Karolyn Silbaugh and Beverly Whitby, who perform in orchestras in Port Charlotte, Sarasota and Venice.

-Although admission to the concert is free, donations will be requested to support the bag-lunch program of Interfaith Outreach, which provides over one hundred free lunches each week year round to those in South Sarasota County who need a helping hand.
+Though admission to the concert was free, donations were accepted to support the bag-lunch program of Interfaith Outreach, which provides over one hundred lunches each week year round to those in South Sarasota County who need a helping hand.
 The April 19, 2017 spring concert raised $2,356, enough to fund 5 months of the free lunch program for the profoundly needy at the Center of Hope.
 This was a huge success by all accounts and we have been booked in for next April 18 already.